LukasBommes/mv-extractor/README.md

 ### Recent Changes

-- Released version 1.0.7
+- Released mv-extractor 1.1.0
+- Included some community contributions (many thanks to @luowyan)
-- Added support for Python 3.11, 3.12, 3.13 and dropped support for Python 3.8
+- Added support for Python 3.11 and 3.12 and dropped support for Python 3.8
 - Upgraded Docker image from deprecated manylinux_2_24_x86_64 to manylinux_2_28_x86_64
 - Improved CI pipeline to run unit tests on every push to a feature branch
-- Upgrade OpenCV from 4.5.5 to x.y.z
+- Improved the test suite
+- Upgraded build dependencies (OpenCV 4.5.5 -> 4.10.0, numpy 1.x -> 2.0.0)
+- Support numpy 2.x as runtime dependency (see this [issue](https://github.com/LukasBommes/mv-extractor/issues/57))
 - Upgrade FFMPEG from x.y.z to x.y.z

 ### Looking for Contributors